Parallel computations for Metropolis Markov chains with Picard maps: Numerical simulations

+Table~\ref{tab: results SIR} shows the results obtained.
+Here $\hat G$ is computed as in \eqref{eq: hat G}, $\cM_0$ and $\cE_0$ as in \eqref{eq: error in estimation}, and $d$ denotes the dimensionality of $x$.
+The Effective Sample size, which is defined in Section~\ref{sec: ESS} of the supplementary material, is estimated using the \emph{effectiveSize} function of the \emph{coda} R package \citep{coda}, applied to each coordinate of the Online Picard output (i.e.\ the full trajectory after burn-in).
+We report both the average and the minimum across coordinates.
+These values are complementary to those of $\hat G$ (as they do not directly relate to the parallelization performance of the Picard algorithm) and provide an empirical basis for comparing the three MCMC methods under consideration.

-Table~\ref{tab: results SIR} shows the results obtained, where $\cM_0, \cE_0$ were computed as in \eqref{eq: error in estimation} relative to the $d$ dimensional latent observation $x$ with Markov chains with burn-in equal to $N / 2$, while the true means and variances where estimated with a long run ($N = 10^7$ for the first numerical experiment and $N = 5 \times 10^7$ for the second one, burn-in equal to $N / 5$ in both cases) of RWM, started at the true values $x$.
-Figure~\ref{fig: sir} shows the functionals $B(X, x^{\circ})$ and $A(X, x^{\circ})$ as in \eqref{eq: conditional posterior}, evaluated at every 10 steps of the RWM chain, with time index displayed with a yellow-blue gradient-color.
+In the examples considered here, D-HMC achieves the highest ESS value, followed relatively closely by MwG, while RWM is significantly less efficient for this problem.
+The parallelization speedups (measured by $\hat G$) vary between 4 and 10 for all methods, are highest for MwG and increase with $d$ and $K$, in accordance with theory.
+We also report values of ESS$\times \hat G$, which represent the ESS per parallel iteration and thus combines MCMC efficiency with the parallelization performance of the Online Picard algorithm.
+Under this metric, D-HMC outperforms MwG, albeit only by a small margin.
+We set all Markov chains with burn-in equal to $N / 2$, while the true means and variances were estimated with a long run ($N = 10^7$ for the first numerical experiment and $N = 5 \times 10^7$ for the second one, burn-in equal to $N / 5$ in both cases) of RWM, started at the true values $x$.
+Figure~\ref{fig: sir} shows the functionals $B(X, x^{\circ})$ and $A(X, x^{\circ})$ as in \eqref{eq: conditional posterior}, evaluated at every 10 steps of the RWM chain, with time index displayed with a yellow-blue gradient color.
 The right panel, shows the corresponding values of $(\beta,\gamma)$, simulated from the conditional posteriors in \eqref{eq: conditional posterior}.